Everest Base Camp Trek with Helicopter Return

 At this elevation point, your surroundings will be semi-arid with alpine vegetation.

-The area is dry, with merely small shrubs growing around.
-You will be accommodated in a teahouse at Lobuche.
+The area is dry, with only small shrubs growing around it.
+At Lobuche, you will be accommodated in a teahouse.

 Lobuche